The Egg Race (short story): Theme

 The vocation of Updike's protagonist, an archaeologist who studies ancient civilizations in Iraq, serves as a metaphor for Ferguson's cautious efforts to find the key to the present in his own past.
 Literary critic Richard Detweiler comments on his quest:

-Detwieler adds that “Ferguson’s ritual trip into his literal past, his memory, and his unconscious may help him to meet the critical juncture of middle age, and mature into equanimity regarding death’s inevitability.”
+Detwieler adds that "Ferguson's ritual trip into his literal past, his memory, and his unconscious may help him to meet the critical juncture of middle age, and mature into equanimity regarding death's inevitability."

 Ferguson's determination to achieve independence from his parents comes with a price.
-Literary critic Jane Barnes notes that “though he has made his way out of the charmed circle he shared with his parents, they have clearly left their mark on the shape he finally assumes.”
+Literary critic Jane Barnes notes that "though he has made his way out of the charmed circle he shared with his parents, they have clearly left their mark on the shape he finally assumes."
 His freedom leads to disaffection from his mother and sense of having failed to live up to the moral standards of his father.
 Barnes writes:

-The narrator's “idealized Protestant father,” to whom he compares himself unfavorably with respect to his own domestic affairs, serves as a “internalized restraining presence.”
-Ferguson, who has divorced and remarried only after his father's death, was loathe to violate the sacraments during the elder's lifetime.
+The narrator's "idealized Protestant father", to whom he compares himself unfavorably with respect to his own domestic affairs, serves as a "internalized restraining presence".
+Ferguson, who has divorced and remarried only after his father's death, was loath to violate the sacraments during the elder's lifetime.

 Literary critic Kathleen Verduin identifies the nature of the patriarch's moral authority:

-Verduin adds that, despite the father's “idiosyncrasies” his presence persists in the narrator's self-awareness, acting as “guardian and moral authority, and an almost iconical representation of order and meaning in the universe.”
+Verduin adds that, despite the father's "idiosyncrasies" his presence persists in the narrator's self-awareness, acting as "guardian and moral authority, and an almost iconical representation of order and meaning in the universe."